- Australia Trip Report: Introduction

 In the room, Michelle handed me the keys and had me sign some forms.
 This was by far the speediest check-in I’ve ever experienced.

-Just a few minutes after Michelle left, my luggage was dropped off.
-My cousin tells me tipping isn’t really part of the culture, and this hotel had a ton of non-American guests (who aren’t as inclined to tip).
+Just a few minutes after she left, my luggage was dropped off.
+My cousin tells me tipping isn’t really part of the culture in Australia, and this hotel had a ton of non-American guests (who aren’t as inclined to tip).
 Regardless of cultural norms, I always tip the staff everywhere I go.

 The Opera King Room was spacious and beautifully decorated.
 At the time it was going for well over $1,500 per night, so I’d say I got great value out of my points.

-The room was sleek, modern, and luxurious.
+The room was sleek, modern, and luxurious in an understated way.
 I loved the layout, the decor, the view.
 It was incredibly well executed and beautiful from every angle – a theme that is prevalent throughout the hotel.
 Two bottles of water were left on the bedside, which was nice because this seems like the type of place where a bottle of water would set you back at least $6.

 There was one King bed, a dining table with two chairs, and another chair near the bed.
 The room was spacious and certainly had everything you’d want out of a suite, let alone a standard room.